fmr-sesc/FMRCompanion_C/README.md

 │── main.py  # Main Script
 │── /tools   # Add all self developed classes to run with main here │   │── __init__.py
-│   │── logger.py  # Contains the Logger class used to write csv to USB Stick │   │── uavtracker.py  # Contains the UAVTracker class used to handle communication with flightcontroller over mavlink │── /threads   # Contains all functions initialised as threads in the main script (except mavlink handling) │   │── __init__.py
+│   │── logger.py  # Contains the Logger class used to write csv
-│   │── sensorReadout.py # Function used in thread to handle all features involving attached sensorReadout │── /peripherals   # Add all sensors/external hardware here
+│   │── uavtracker.py  # Contains the UAVTracker class used to handle mavlink communication with px4 using pymavlink │   │── initCompanion.py # All functions to run on script start should be included here e.g. USB-Drive detection │── /peripherals   # Add all sensors/external hardware here
 │   │── __init__.py
 │   │── hcla02x5eb.py # Contains the HCLA02X5EB pressure sensor class
-│   │── tca9548a.py # Contains the TCA9548A I2C multiplexer class
+│   │── tca9548a.py # Contains the
+│── /threads # Includes functions to be started in thread │   │── __init__.py
-│── /tests # Folder to included scripts for testing purposes │── /images # Folder with images to make this doc pretty
+│   │── sensorReadout.py # Thread setting up the sensors and multiplexer and writing measured data to the loggers buffer │── /tests # Folder to included scripts for testing purposes │── /pymavlink # Submodule linked to custom FMR-pymavlink repo
 ```
 ### Logger Class Overview